If you’ve received an infringement notice, you have commited an offence under and Act, Regulation or Council local law.

 - pay the infringement before the due date

-- ask for an extension of time to pay or a payment plan
+- ask for an extension of time to pay

 - appeal the infringement

 - request the matter be heard by a Magistrate